-The City of Newport News will continue to address the barriers of affordable housing in Funding Year 2021-2022.
+The City of Newport News will continue to address the barriers of affordable housing in Funding Year 2022-2023.

 The City and NNRHA will continue its efforts to affirmatively further fair-housing by ongoing participation in the Hampton Roads Community Housing Resource Board (HRCHRB).
 The seven entitlement cities in Hampton Roads have worked collectively and individually over the past several years to eliminate potential impediments to fair-housing choice and this will continue in the upcoming fiscal year.
 The HRCHRB was been in discussions over the last few years on facilitating the preparation of a regional document or an update to the existing Analysis of Impediments to Fair Housing Choice.
 A timelier update was prevented since HUD stopped the Assessment of Fair Housing initiative and issued interim guidance and notices that had direct impact on this component of the consolidated planning process.
 The group is open to preparation of a regional document but felt it most prudent to wait to allow HUD to determine what such a document should encompass specifically since the HUD administration has changed.
-The City will review and modify, if necessary, the findings included in the existing Analysis of Impediments to Fair Housing any citizen and stakeholder input and incidences from the Fair Housing Office.
+The City will review and modify, if necessary, the findings included in the existing Analysis of Impediments (AI) to Fair Housing Choice as an interim measure by considering any citizen and stakeholder input and incidences from the Fair Housing Office.
+The City and NNRHA are collaboratively undertaking a local AI to be in place until the HRCHRB determines if a regional AI will be prepared.

 The City will continue its efforts to develop specific actions to eliminate barriers to affordable housing.
-These include amendments to long standing zoning ordinances that will allow for development of 25foot lots in Neighborhood Conservation Districts, reduction in minimum requirements for Planned Residential Development and revisions to setback requirements that have a direct impact in encouraging land use and redevelopment efforts geared towards affordable homeownership.
+These include amendments to long standing zoning ordinances that will allow for development of 25-foot lots in Neighborhood Conservation Districts, reduction in minimum requirements for Planned Residential Development and revisions to setback requirements that have a direct impact in encouraging land use and redevelopment efforts geared towards affordable homeownership.

 Financial barriers to purchasing affordable housing remain as a result of the inability to obtain financing and to meet the down payment required by mortgage lenders.
 Many low-income families have excessive debt, deficient credit history, a housing cost burden, and insufficient savings for a down payment.
 The City will address this barrier by continuing to provide down payment assistance to eligible purchasers in the City of Newport News and support homebuyer education and support programs.
-Financial barriers exist for homeowners who cannot afford to rehabilitate their homes when they are not safe or livable environments.
-Often when these deficiencies are not addressed, the issues compound and the household cannot maintain ownership of their homes.
-The City will provide housing repair financing to homeowners who earn below 80% of the AMI.
-This assistance is provided through a combination of grants, deferred payment loans, and low interest loans.